Can you afford to have two men do a one man job?

-With the addition of the Ramp Wheels, the dolly glides over the loading dock transitions onto or off freight trucks.
+With the addition of the Dock Transition Wheels, the dolly glides over the loading dock transitions onto or off freight trucks.

-Now long, tall, heavy objects can be loaded more quickly, safely and cheaper since you don’t need a forklift.
+Now long, tall, heavy objects can be loaded more quickly, more safely and less expensively!

-Doors and window units can get quite tall and long, besides heavy. moving them has been a chore until now.
+Doors and window units can be quite tall, long, and heavy.
+Moving them has been a chore – until now.
 Simply tilt the door/window unit and maneuver the tongue of the scoop dolly under the center of what you want to move.
 Hold the unit against the vertical handles and tilt back.
 The dolly is on all casters so maneuvering the unit around corners and cluttered walkways is easy.
 When we tried this dolly at a local manufacturer, you could see the smiles on the employees faces stretch from ear to ear.

 It was developed to carry 10 ft. + crated vertical panel saws weighing 500+ lbs.
-Put this technology to work for you and work more efficiently, safety with less fatigued workers.
+Put this technology to work for you and work more efficiently, more safely, with less fatigued workers.

 Our insurance agent thought that we should show our panel saw mover to one of his clients, a stair manufacturer.
 When we took it over and demonstrated it to them, they were amazed.
 They had told us that it had taken 4 guys to move that same staircase to its location and now he could move it with just one.
 That’s when we knew we were onto something.
 At another of our agent’s staircase clients, the same thing happened with the same demo.
 We then joined the SMA (Staircase Manufacturers Association) because every staircase manufacturers has the same problems.
 This makes moving a staircase to the staging area and from the staging area onto a truck, an easy, non-lifting, one man job.
 So ask yourself, can you afford to have 4 men, do a one man job?